redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 # Deploy a Bare Metal cluster via jetlag from a non-standard lab, BYOL (Bring Your Own Lab), quickstart

-Assuming you received a set of machines, this guide will walk you through getting a bare-metal cluster up in your allocation.
-For purposes of the guide, the systems will be Dell r660s and r760s with RHEL 9.2 installed.
-In a BYOL, due to the non-standard interface names and NIC PCI slots, we have to craft jetlag's inventory file by hand.
-In other words, if the machine types are not homogeneous, then you will have to manually edit the inventory file to correct any NIC names.
-Therefore, we recommend to group machines wisely to be the cluster's control-plane and worker nodes.
+Assuming that you receive a set of machines to install OCP, this guide walks you through getting a bare-metal cluster installed on this allocation.
+For the purposes of the guide, the machines used are Dell r660s and r760s running RHEL 9.2.
+In a BYOL (or with any non-homogeneous allocation containing machines of different models) due to the non-standard interface names and NIC PCI slots, you must craft jetlag's inventory file by hand.

+In other words, the `create-inventory` playbook is not used with BYOL.
+You must instead create your own inventory file manually, which means gathering information regarding the machines such as NIC names and MAC addresses.
+Therefore, thinking about simplifying this step, we recommend to group machines of same/similar models wisely to be the cluster's control-plane and worker nodes.

 The recommended way to use jetlag is directly off a bastion machine, where the bastion machine needs 2 interfaces:
 - The interface connected to the network, i.e., with an IP assigned, a L3 network.
 This interface usually referred to as *lab_network* as it provides the connectivity into the bastion machine.